hyperledger/indy-node/docs/source/troubleshooting.md

 ### Useful patterns in logs

+- `Starting up indy-node` - node just started.
+This can be useful to identify restart points among other events
+- `starting catchup (is_initial=<>)` - node started catching up
+- `transitioning from <state> to <state>` - node successfully progressed through catch up.
+If node fails to finish catch up this could help identify exact stage which failed
+- `caught up to <n> txns in last catch up` - node successfully finished a catch up
+- `initiating a view change` - this marks start of view change
+- `finished view change to view` - view change service accepted NEW_VIEW message (so there is enough connectivity between honest nodes to reach consensus), however there are some cases when ordering in new view fails and another view change will be needed
 - `started participating` - node finished all side activities (like catch up or view change) and started participating in consensus
 - `0 ordered batch request` - node master instance just managed to order one more batch of transactions (so there is write consensus)
-- `[1..9] ordered batch request` - some backup instance just managed to order one more batch (so there is write consensus on backups, but that doesn't mean write consensus on master, which matters for clients)
+- `<n> ordered batch request` - some backup instance just managed to order one more batch (so there is write consensus on backups, but that doesn't mean write consensus on master, which matters for clients).
-- `initiating a view change` - this marks start of view change